timofeysie/acknowledge/notes/Core Java.md

 - By comparison, abstract classes are most commonly subclassed to share pieces of implementation.
 A single abstract class is subclassed by similar classes that have a lot in common (the implemented parts of the abstract class), but also have some differences (the abstract methods).
 - You can define an abstract class that does not implement all of an interface method.
 - An abstract class may have static fields and static methods that can be used with a class reference—for: AbstractClass.staticMethod()—as with any other class.
+- The combination of 'abstract' and 'synchronized' modifiers is not allowed.

 ###Switch###
 Works with